02 Feb 12

 Feature of the Month: Advanced Search

 Is a search engine a super crazy feature?
 Probably not.
-But we have 328 DC-area nonprofits on the CFP team, so we want to offer you some easy ways to find the ones that speak to you.
+But we have 328 DC-area nonprofits on the Catalogue team, so we want to offer you some easy ways to find the ones that speak to you.

-Under “Quick Links” on the left side, we have some simple categories — so you can pull up a list of all CFP nonprofits that serve, say, youth ages 6-15 or that work in schools or that have an international focus.
-And with this handy link, you can find a list of all the CFP organizations that have their headquarters in your DC ward or your MD or VA county.
+Under “Quick Links” on the left side, we have some simple categories — so you can pull up a list of all Catalogue nonprofits that serve, say, youth ages 6-15 or that work in schools or that have an international focus.
+And with this handy link, you can find a list of all the Catalogue organizations that have their headquarters in your DC ward or your MD or VA county.

 And under “Organization Search” on the right, you can do an even more detailed search, say, by Category or Location.
 And if you remember liking a particular nonprofit in the 2009 Catalogue, for example, you can search by “Catalogue Year.”
-I also quite enjoy searching by Zip Code, so you can see which CFP nonprofits are right around the corner!
+I also quite enjoy searching by Zip Code, so you can see which Catalogue nonprofits are right around the corner!

 Feature of the Month: Gift Cards

 It’s an obvious choice.
 But we are heading into the midst of the holiday season, so what better time to talk about gift cards?
-First, click the “How to Give” tab on the CFP mainpage and then click “Gift Cards” on the left hand menu.
+First, click the “How to Give” tab on the Catalogue mainpage and then click “Gift Cards” on the left hand menu.
 This screen will pop up:

 So what is a Catalogue gift card?
-It works just like a traditional gift card for a website or store; but rather than spend the contents, the recipient donates it to the CFP charity (or charities) of his or her choosing.
+It works just like a traditional gift card for a website or store; but rather than spend the contents, the recipient donates it to the Catalogue charity (or charities) of his or her choosing.
 You can purchase a card for a friend or family member in denominations of $25, $50, $100, $150, and up and we will send it to them, along with instructions for visiting our website and learning about the great nonprofits in our network.
 And redeeming the card is pretty simple: just click “donate” on any charity’s page and select a donation amount.
 Same procedure as usual!
 But once you get to the payment page, you enter the code on the card instead of a credit card number.

-With CFP’s wide range of organizations, from charter schools to preservation groups to dance companies, these gifts cards really can appeal to anyone.
+With Catalogue’s wide range of organizations, from charter schools to preservation groups to dance companies, these gifts cards really can appeal to anyone.
 So if you’re interested, here’s how to get started: just head to the “Purchase a Gift Card” page and fill it out:

 We can mail the card to you or directly to the recipient, along with a personal message.
 Just one important heads-up: we receive quite a few gift card orders during the holidays, so please order by December 12 if you would like the card to arrive by December 25.
 If you’re reading this entry after December 12 … we do e-cards of course!